Advanced Search

 Summary

-In accordance with BSC Section M of the Balancing and Settlement Code (BSC), this document provides guidance on the principles and process by which Credit Assessment Load Factors are calculated and used in the determination of a Trading Party’s Energy Indebtedness.
+In accordance with BSC Section M of the Balancing and Settlement Code (BSC), this document provides guidance on the principles and process by which Credit Assessment Load Factors are calculated and used in the determination of a Trading Party’s or Virtual Trading Party’s Energy Indebtedness.

 This guidance has been approved by the Imbalance Settlement Group (ISG) on delegated authority from the BSC Panel.